The Harder They Fall (1956 film)

-The Harder They Fall is a 1956 American boxing film noir directed by Mark Robson with a screenplay by Philip Yordan, based on Budd Schulberg's 1947 novel.
+The Harder They Fall is a 1956 American boxing film noir directed by Mark Robson, produced and written by Philip Yordan, based on Budd Schulberg's 1947 novel.
 It was Humphrey Bogart's final film role.
-It received an Oscar nomination for Best Cinematography, Black and White for Burnett Guffey at the 29th Academy Awards.
+It received an Oscar nomination for Best Cinematography, Black and White, for Burnett Guffey at the 29th Academy Awards.

 Plot

 Sportswriter Eddie Willis, broke after the newspaper he works for goes under, is hired as a PR man by boxing promoter Nick Benko.
-Nick has recruited Toro Moreno, a towering Argentinian.
+Nick has recruited Toro Moreno, a towering Argentine.
 Despite Toro's lack of fighting ability, Nick plans to use his size as a gimmick to draw fans to his fights.
 Unbeknownst to Toro and his manager, Luís Agrandi, all of his fights are fixed to make the public believe that he is a talented boxer.

 Eddie feels misgivings about the scheme, but the lure of a huge payday is enough to make him ignore the venture's dishonesty.
 He is able to spin Toro as a legitimate up-and-comer even when his first fight goes so disastrously wrong that the boxing commission threatens to open an investigation.

 As Benko's entourage crosses the country in a bus bedecked with advertising for the fighter, Toro gradually becomes a ranked contender.
 Throughout the tour, Eddie handles negotiations with other boxing managers to ensure Toro's fights remain fixed.

 Toro fights Gus Dundee, whose previous fight with champion Buddy Brannen has left him with a broken neck.
 After the Toro fight, Dundee collapses and dies.
 Toro is overcome with guilt, thinking he killed Dundee, and wishes to return to Argentina.
 In a last-ditch attempt to protect the upcoming bout with Brannen, Eddie tells Toro the truth: that Brannen was responsible for Dundee's condition, that Toro is no fighter, and that all his fights have been fixed.

 During the Brannen fight, Toro sustains a brutal beating.
 Afterward, Eddie learns that Benko has sold Toro's contract to another manager.
-While Eddie gets his promised payout of $26,000, Benko has rigged the accounting so Toro earns only $49.07.
+While Eddie gets his promised payout of $26,000, Benko has rigged the accounting so Toro earns only $49.07 out of over $1 million in ticket revenue.
 Ashamed of his part in the farce and not wanting to see Toro exploited any further, Eddie gives Toro the $26,000 and puts him on a plane to Argentina before Benko's men can stop them.

 Though Benko threatens to harm Eddie, Eddie begins writing an exposé about the corruption.